GeoscienceAustralia/ptha/ptha_access/README.md

 ## [1] "Please pass one of the above source_zone names to this function to get its metadata"
 ```

-Above we called the function that is typically used to get source-zone event
+Above we called the function `get_source_zone_events_data` that is typically
+used to get metadata on all scenarios on a particular source-zone.
+However, if
-data.
-If no arguments are passed, then by default it prints the valid
+no arguments are passed, then by default it prints the valid `source_zone` names
-source_zone names and exits.
-You can use this print-out to learn what the
+and exits.
+That can help you learn what the source-zone names are.
+They can
-source-zone names are.
-They can also be found by clicking on source-zones in
+also be found by clicking on source-zones in the interactive hazard map
-the interactive hazard map (discussed above).
+(discussed above).

 Suppose we are interested in the Puysegur source-zone.
 From the above list and/or the
 interactive viewer, we could infer that it was named `puysegur2`.
 We can then get the